edoardottt/programming-fundamentals/README.md

 # programming-fundamentals
 Programming fundamentals.
-Material useful for learning python, start coding and learn how to solve logically a real world problem.
+Material useful for learning Python, start coding and learn how to solve logically real world problems.

 Exercises performed during the course of 'Programming Fundamentals' at the University La Sapienza.